mateoglzc/docs-amazon/readme.md

 ### 21. Glossary of Term and Acronyms

 # Front-end

+- Views
-Views: The interfaces that the user interacts with.
+ The interfaces that the user interacts with.
+- Filters
-Filters: The categories that a video belongs to.
+ The categories that a video belongs to.
+- React
-React: JavaScript library developed by Facebook to build Front-end interfaces.
+ JavaScript library developed by Facebook to build Front-end interfaces.

 # Back-end
 Web application: Software implementation that is rendered on web browsers
 API: A set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.